lidofinance/lido-otc-seller/README.md

 The contract is non-upgradable, and its params supposed to be set upon the construction stage:

 - ERC-20 trading pair (or native ether)
-- Owner (beneficiar)
+- Owner (beneficiary)
 - ChainLink price feed
 - Spot price margin

 Thus, every deployed instance is devoted to represent the single trading scenario flow (e.g. selling LDO to DAI on behalf of Lido DAO Treasury).

-The contract allows to have sevaral exchange orders at the same time.
+The contract allows to have several exchange orders at the same time.

 > *NB:* Due to the CowSwap exchange logic, it is necessary to place an order via CowSwap API with an additional toolkit before before or at the moment of order settle.